Rayc940/ece5160-fast-robot/lab1/lab.md

 #### Task 8: Discussion

-The two methods mainly differ in when the data is sent over.
+The two methods differ in when the data is sent over.
 In the first method, each timestamp is sent immediately from the Artemis to the computer as soon as it is generated.
-This is easy to implement and is useful for real time debugging, since the computer sees the data immediately.
-However, this method is slow because every sample must go through BLE communication, which has a lot of overhead.
+This is easy to implement and is useful for real time debugging.
+However, this method is slow because every sample must go through BLE communication.
 As a result, the sampling speed is limited by Bluetooth, not by how fast the Artemis can record data.

 In the second method, the Artemis stores the data locally in arrays first and sends it later.
-This allows the Artemis to record data much faster, since no BLE communication happens during recording.
-The recording speed is mainly limited by how fast millis() can be read, so it can reach much higher sampling rates than the first method.
-The downside is that the data is not available in real time.
-In addition, it is important to make sure the array size isn't filled and being overwritten.
+This allows the Artemis to record data much faster.
+The recording speed is mainly limited by how fast millis() can be read, so it can reach much higher sampling rates.
+However, it is important to make sure the array size isn't filled and being overwritten.

 The Artemis has 384 kB RAM = 393,216 bytes.
-If only timestamps are stored, there is around 4 bytes for each time, and the maximum number of samples that can be stored is 393,216/4 = 98,304 samples.
-If there are timestamps and temperature, there is around 8 bytes per sample, and the maximum number of samples that can be stored is 393,216/8 = 49,152 samples.
+If only timestamps are stored, there is around 4 bytes/sample, so the maximum number of samples that can be stored is 393,216/4 = 98,304 samples.
+If there are timestamps and temperature, there is around 8 bytes/sample, so the maximum number of samples that can be stored is 393,216/8 = 49,152 samples.
 However, in practice not all RAM storage can be used, so the actual samples that can be stored is less than the calculated number.

 ---

 #### Additional Task 9: Effective Data Rate And Overhead

-To test for effective data rate and overhead, messages of different sizes were sent from the computer to the Artemis board, telling the Artemis to reply with a certain number of bytes.
+To test for effective data rate and overhead, messages of different sizes were sent from the computer to the Artemis board, and the Artemis replied with the specified size.
 The timestamps of sent commands and received replies were recorded to calculate the transfer rate.
-Different reply sizes ranging from very small packets (5 bytes) to larger packets (120 bytes) were tested.
+Different reply sizes ranging from small packets (5 bytes) to larger packets (120 bytes) were tested.

 On the Artemis side, a new command REPLY_N was added to extract an integer value representing the reply size.
-An array of the specified size is filled with repeating alphabetical characters before being sent over.
+An array of the specified size is filled with repeating alphabetical characters.

 ```cpp
 case REPLY_N: